Neko1313/casbin-fastapi-decorator-docs/docs/extras/db/overview.md

 # Database Overview

-The `db` extra adds `DatabaseEnforcerProvider` — a ready-made `enforcer_provider` that loads Casbin policies from a SQLAlchemy async database instead of a static `.csv` file.
+The `db` extra adds `DatabaseEnforcerProvider` - a ready-made `enforcer_provider` that loads Casbin policies from a SQLAlchemy async database, caches the enforcer, and hot-reloads when data changes.

 ## Install